Your complete guide on how to use quotation marks

 Besides setting off the ideas and words of other people, quotation marks serve a few other purposes:

 You may require quotation marks to highlight the tiles of short or other compositions (chapters, poems, articles), while the titles of albums, books, newspapers, magazines, and other big works should be italicized.
 Use them to signify words as words.
-Look at your style guide because it may prescribe different rules (to italicize words), and you need to stick to them to write good papers.
+Look at your style guide because it may prescribe different rules (to italicize words), and you need to stick to them to write or copy edit good papers.
 Some authors utilize quotes around the words that need to distance from, and that’s why they use scare or shudder quotes for this purpose.
 They suggest that you use terms in their unusual ways.
 Their usage always requires moderation.

 - Scare quotations;